 Pembina is committed to reducing the GHG emission intensity of its businesses.
-Pembina's 2020 Sustainability Report, together with Pembina's Data Update published in 2021, detail Pembina's environmental performance and commitment to continuous improvement, transparency and engagement as it continues to further integrate sustainable business practices throughout the Company.
-The 2020 Sustainability Report and Data Update are available at www.pembina.com.
+Pembina's 2021 Sustainability Report details Pembina's environmental performance and commitment to continuous improvement, transparency and engagement as it continues to further integrate sustainable business practices throughout the Company.
+The 2021 Sustainability Report is available at www.pembina.com/sustainability.

-In 2021, Pembina developed a GHG emissions intensity reduction target of reducing its GHG emissions intensity by 30 percent by 2030, relative to 2019 baseline emissions, incorporated ESG metrics into at-risk incentive compensation metrics, including into Pembina's short, medium and long term incentive plans, and developed strategies to address the transition to lower carbon energy resources.
+In 2021, Pembina developed a GHG emissions intensity reduction target of reducing its GHG emissions intensity by 30 percent by 2030, relative to 2019 baseline emissions, incorporated ESG metrics into short-term incentive compensation metrics, and developed strategies to address the transition to lower carbon energy resources.
 The GHG reduction target will help guide business decisions and improve overall emissions intensity performance while increasing Pembina's long-term value and ensuring Canadian energy is developed and delivered responsibly.
-To meet the target, Pembina will focus initially on operational opportunities, greater use of renewable and lower emission energy sources, and investments in a lower carbon economy.
+To meet the target, Pembina will focus on operational opportunities, greater use of renewable and lower emission energy sources and CO2^e emission offsets, and investments in a lower carbon economy.